Kauan (footballer)

-Kauan Rodrigues da Silva (born 16 April 2005) is a Brazilian footballer who plays as a midfielder for Goiás.
+Kauan Rodrigues da Silva (born 16 April 2005) is a Brazilian footballer who plays as a midfielder for Fortaleza.

 Club career

+Goiás

 Born in Caxias, Maranhão, Kauan moved to Pará as a child.
 He moved to Goiânia following a trial with Goiás, joining the club in 2017.
 Following impressive performances for Goiás' youth team, he made his debut in the 2022 season, playing the entirety of a 2–2 penalty Copa Verde loss to Real Noroeste.

 He was promoted to the first team for the 2023 season, where his career got off to a good start, scoring on his third appearance in the Campeonato Goiano, the first goal in a 2–0 win over Goianésia on 8 February 2023.
 He scored his second goal, and notched two assists, in an 8–3 win over Goiânia in the Campeonato Goiano quarter-finals.

+Regularly used by head coach Guto Ferreira, Kauan was sent back to the under-20 squad in March 2023, after failing to agree to a new contract.

+Fortaleza

+On 3 May 2023, Goiás announced the transfer of Kauan to fellow Série A side Fortaleza.